uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/storage_formats.rst

 .. rubric:: ``config_value::COMPLEX_COMPLEX`` for ``config_param::COMPLEX_STORAGE``

-For complex descriptors with parameter ``config_param::COMPLEX_STORAGE`` set to ``config_value::COMPLEX_COMPLEX``, forward- and backward-domain data sequences are read/stored from/in a single data container (device-accessible USM allocation or ``sycl::buffer``).
+For complex descriptors with parameter ``config_param::COMPLEX_STORAGE`` set to ``config_value::COMPLEX_COMPLEX``, each of forward- and backward-domain data sequences must belong to a single data container (device-accessible USM allocation or ``sycl::buffer`` object).
 Any relevant entry :math:`\left(\cdot\right)^{m}_{k_1, k_2,\dots ,k_d}` is accessed/stored from/in a data container provided at compute time at the index value expressed in eq.
 :eq:`eq_idx_data_layout` (from :ref:`this page<onemkl_dft_config_data_layouts>`)
 of that data container, whose elementary data type is (possibly implicitly re-interpreted as) ``std::complex<float>`` (resp. ``std::complex<double>``) for single-precision (resp. double-precision) descriptors.
+The same unique data container is to be used for forward- and backward-domain data sequences for in-place transforms (for :ref:`descriptor<onemkl_dft_descriptor>` objects with configuration value ``config_value::INPLACE`` for configuration parameter ``config_param::PLACEMENT``).

 The following snippet illustrates the usage of ``config_value::COMPLEX_COMPLEX`` set for configuration parameter ``config_param::COMPLEX_STORAGE``, in the